NodziGames/H.O.G/README.md

 Heroes Of Grannard, The Roguelike Ascii Game!

-Heroes of Grannard is being created to help my further my Java abilities.
+Heroes of Grannard is being created to help me further my Java skills.
 The code has been left visible to the public for learning purposes.
 You may build a game based on the code you can find here, but please do not redistribute it as is, or claim it as your own.

 Any product you build based on this code may be distributed commercially or non-commercialy, but please give appropriate credit.